Protoneer/NRF51-Vagrant-Toolchain/README.md

 ## Usage
 * Download this repository to a local folder.
+* Run 'vagarnt up' in the repository folder.
 * SSH to the Vagrant box (SSH details above)(I use Putty for windows and SSH for Linux)
 * `cd /vagrant` (Shared folder with the host)